LANGUAGE ACCESS PROGRAM / PROGRAMA DE ACCESO LINGÜÍSTICO

 Adopted Language Access Plan

 Cover Image of the Language Access Plan documentThe City of Concord adopted a Language Access Plan in May 2024.
-The Spanish translation will be available soon.
+The Spanish translation can be found here.

 Project Updates / Progreso del Proyecto